rocktronica/OneFileCMS/readme.markdown

 ## Yes, that's *exactly* what it is!

-OneFileCMS is a simple CMS (Content Management System) contained entirely in a single file, database-less, PHP script.
+OneFileCMS is a simple CMS (Content Management System) contained entirely in a single, database-less, PHP/Javascript.

 With basic editing, upload, and file managing functions, OneFileCMS can maintain an entire website completely in-browser without any external programs.